Privacy & Disclosures

 Certificate accounts Dividends you earn on non-IRA accounts may be transferred into another account.
 You may also request a dividend check if the quarterly dividend is $25.00 or more.
 Dividend checks will be mailed to the most current address we have on file for you.

 Deposits can be made only at the time of the initial deposit, and at maturity.
-Premature withdrawals will result in the closing of your certificate and a penalty equal to 180 days dividends, or the term of the certificate, whichever is less, calculated on the principal balance.
-Our penalty will go into the principal amount of your certificate if the premature withdrawal is completed before 180 days of dividends have been accrued.
+The penalty for early withdrawal for any certificate is 180 days dividends, or the number of days equivalent to the term of the certificate, whichever is less, calculated on the principal balance.
+If the account has not yet earned enough dividends or if the dividend has already been paid, the penalty will be deducted from the principal.
 We offer a ten-day grace period on all certificate accounts.
 We will send you a maturity notice prior to the maturity date to the most current address we have on file for you.
 Under normal circumstances, your certificates will automatically extend for successive terms and like maturity periods.
 However, if we elect not to extend the maturity of your certificate, we will pay out the certificate to you at maturity.
 At maturity, you may transfer the amount of the certificate into another account or request a cashiers check for the amount of the certificate.
 Certificates for discontinued or special terms will mature into a shorter term unless you notify us with other instructions.

 Savings and money market accounts The number of withdrawals by phone, preauthorized or automatic transfers may not exceed a combined total of six per month, with no more than three by check withdrawal or a similar order payable to a third party.
+If you exceed the transfer limitations set forth above in any statement period, your account may be subject to closure.
 Exceeding these transaction limits may result in a fee and may eventually force us to close the account.
 We will use the date a check clears your account or the date a transfer or withdrawal is completed to determine the transaction frequency.

 4. Taxpayer identification number certification Federal regulations require that we obtain certification of an account owner’s Taxpayer Identification Number (TIN).
 For non-personal accounts, an Employer Identification Number (EIN) must be certified.
 For personal accounts, a Social Security Number (SSN) must be certified.
 Certification is considered obtained when you complete and sign the Taxpayer Identification Certification on the membership application, or when you supply us with a properly completed and signed Form W-9.